ajdavis/emptysquare-hugo/emptysquare/content/e-store-and-p-store.md

 * <span style="font-family: serif; font-style: italic">Q</span>: The target throughput, how much load P-Store aims for each server to experience in a stable, balanced system.
 Set to 65% of _Q&#x0302;_ to leave headroom for the costs of the scaling process.
 * <span style="font-family: serif; font-style: italic">D</span>: The data-transfer speed during rebalancing.
 The authors determine this experimentally, too, by transferring data faster and faster between servers experiencing <span style="font-family: serif; font-style: italic">Q&#x0302;</span> of regular load, until the data transfer affects the latency of normal operations.
 Then they set _D_ to 90% of this speed for safety.

-You can there's still lots of headroom built in to deal with unforecasted spikes, skewed workload, etc. I'm curious how the authors decided the **amount** of buffer needed, and whether a real world system with experienced operators could run closer to the maxima.
+You can see there's still lots of headroom built in to deal with unforecasted spikes, skewed workload, etc. I'm curious how the authors decided the **amount** of buffer needed, and whether a real world system with experienced operators could run closer to the maxima.

 ## Forecasting demand